 In comparison to other countries, Spaniards tend to eat a little late.
 For example, many will often enjoy lunch between 2pm to 4pm, while they might sit down for dinner any time after 9pm.

 If you’re heading to an area of Spain that is predominately filled with locals, restaurants might not open until 2pm; however, tourist destinations will more than likely open restaurants much earlier.

 You’re Free to Drink the Tap Water

 Rather than buying bottles of water at a local store for your hotel room, grab a glass and use the tap.
 That’s because it is sourced fresh from the Guadarrama mountain range, and it’s even safe to drink in big cities such as Barcelona and Madrid.

 Tipping Isn’t Obligatory

-There is virtually no tipping culture in Spain.
+Tipping your waiter is certainly not obligatory in Spain although it is preety much standard practice to leave a euro or two when dining out.
 Most Spaniards choose to leave either nothing or a few coins for serving staff after a meal or drink.
 If, however, you have booked a fancier meal, it can be a polite gesture to leave a 10% tip, but it’s not expected by servers.